AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 Asset Selector supports two types of out of the box views:

-**1. Modal view or Inline view:** The modal view or inline view is the default view of asset selector that represents Assets folders in the front area.
+**1. Modal view or Inline view:** The modal view or inline view is the default view of Asset Selector that represents Assets folders in the front area.
 The modal view allows users to view assets in a full screen to ease the selection of multiple assets for import.
 Use `<AssetSelector rail={false}>` to enable modal view.
     ![modal-view](assets/modal-view.png)

 **2. Rail view:** The rail view represents Assets folders in a left panel.
 The drag and drop of assets can be performed in this view.
 Use `<AssetSelector rail={true}>` to enable rail view.